canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 -  Virtualization (VMX/SVM) should be enabled in the BIOS/UEFI, when supported by the CPU's architecture.

+-  The SUT should be running release or GA level (*not* development level) firmware.
+Development level firmware is generally not eligible for certification.

+   -  The one exception to this rule is that you may use unsigned GA equivalent firmware if such allows you to flash the system up and down rev as needed.
+However, the test results must show the version to be equal to the publicly available version.

--  The SUT should be running a release level (*not* development level) BIOS/UEFI configured using factory default settings, with the following
+-  BIOS/UEFI should be configured using factory default settings, with the following exceptions:
-   exceptions:

    -  If the hardware virtualization options in the BIOS/UEFI are not enabled, enable them, save the settings and allow the SUT to reboot.